-G Harmonic Minor scale
+G Harmonic Minor

-G Harmonic Minor scale for guitar presented by diagram.
+G Harmonic Minor scale for guitar.

 The G Harmonic Minor is a seven-note scale.
 Colored circles mark the tones in the diagram, the darker ones highlighting the root notes.
 In the two-octave pattern, the first note in the scale is on the 6th string, 3rd fret.

-The scale displayed with its numeric formula, intervals and scale degrees.
+The scale displayed with its numeric formula, notes, intervals and scale degrees.

 The main chords that are related to this scale are the following: